check-spelling-sandbox/Codeberg-org/en/bylaws.md

 (2) The board is elected by the presidium for a duration of one year.
 Re-election is permitted.
 The board can be dismissed at any time by a resolution with a two-thirds majority of votes by the presidium.

-(3) - not applicable -

-(4) The presidium can give all members, or single members of the board the power to single-handedly represent the board.
+(3) The presidium can give all members, or single members of the board the power to single-handedly represent the board.

-(5) The presidium may, by means of individual instructions or rules of procedure, make business transactions require its prior consent or establish a discretionary limit for transactions to take place without required consent.
+(4) The presidium may, by means of individual instructions or rules of procedure, make business transactions require its prior consent or establish a discretionary limit for transactions to take place without required consent.
 The following transactions always require prior consent of the presidium, unless they have already been decided on in the business plan:
   - acquisition, encumbrance and sale of real estate and equivalent rights;
   - foundation of and participation in companies or institutions under private law;
   - establishment and closure of branch offices.

-(6) The executive board may in particular:
+(5) The executive board may in particular:
   - lead the businesses of the association;
   - appoint, change and dismiss employment contracts after consultation with the presidium;
   - provide the business plan for approval to the general assembly through the presidium